Why should I come to a community college instead of going to a four year college or university?

 What programs do you offer?

 At SCC many students are enrolled in Associate Degree programs in areas such as business, applied sciences, languages, and fine arts.
 SCC has also broadened opportunities to students to prepare for careers that do not require four-year degrees.
 Applied Sciences offers over 23 different career or occupational programs including nursing, architecture, motion picture and television production, interior design, hospitality, culinary arts, business, and computer information systems.
 These programs are styled in accordance with the needs of students, the community, business, and industry.
 College personnel work closely with community employers to assess current educational and training needs.
-Also, SCC offers a full-time English as a Second Language (ESL) program.

 Will my community college credits transfer to a four-year college or university?